willclarktech/apollo-redux-server/README.md

 - ...

 In this proof-of-concept app, the logs are just stored in a text file, but you could just as well use a table in a SQL database, Elasticsearch (to see pretty graphs in Kibana), or a blockchain (e.g. use Bitcoin’s).

+## What’s up with all these higher-order functions?

+I don’t know, it’s just something I’m trying out.
+It’s inspired by Elm, where all functions are curried.